Unit 1 of 9

 Retail Sales

-Retail sales measure changes in the total value of goods sold by retailers, including items such as food, clothing, and vehicles.
+Retail sales measure changes in the total value of goods sold by retailers.

 SECTION 8